 Try a relaxation massage from a Registered Massage Therapist at University Physiotherapy in Halifax

 With todays lifestyles many of us experience a number of physiological and stress related conditions.
 Managing this with medication, with potential side-effects, or simply ignoring these symptoms may lead to health issues in the future.
 Massage can be utilized to facilitate relaxation and to address specific muscular discomforts with virtually no side-effects.
 In addition to the muscular effects, massage can lower heart rate, respiratory rate and induce a calming effect.
 It is helpful at managing stress.
-Our massage therapists are knowledgeable in human physiology and at combining traditional and modern techniques to treat patients.
+Our massage therapists in Halifax are knowledgeable in human physiology and at combining traditional and modern techniques to treat patients.

 What is Massage Therapy?